surge-ai/profanity/README.md

 Need profanities in Chinese, German, Russian, Turkish, or any other language reach out: profanity@surgehq.ai

 **Why**
-There simply aren't good alternatives freely available and this data is essential for important work such as building community moderation tools or to measuring toxic/profane speech or managing platform abuse.
+This data is essential for important work such as building community moderation tools, measuring toxic/profane speech, and managing platform abuse.